 All reimbursement forms should be saved as a pdf and titled "Last Name_First Name.pdf" and submitted with all receipts as ONE pdf file.
 Please return all forms to email@example.com.

-Although you are a volunteer, you are expected to come to meetings prepared by having read supplied materials, prepared talking points and questions, and requested additional information if necessary.
+Volunteers are expected to fully prepare for all meetings in advance of arrival.
+Preparation may include reading supplied materials, preparing talking points and questions, requesting additional information, speaking with Component Executives, regional representatives, and form committee members, if necessary.
 AIA meetings should be approached like a business trip in terms of decorum, dress, and demeanor.
-AIA expects that you will attend and fully participate in all scheduled meetings and events.
-If you do not attend the meeting that you are being funded to attend you will forfeit your reimbursement and agree to repay any expenses incurred by the AIA due to your absence.
+The AIA expects that you will attend and fully participate in all scheduled meetings and events.
+If you do not attend the meeting that you are being funded to attend, you will forfeit your reimbursement and agree to repay any expenses incurred by the AIA due to your absence.

 When AIA National funds are used to support your participation in an event, the AIA expects that you will return this investment through such actions as: